MundM2007/Ultimate/README.md

 [![Curseforge](http://cf.way2muchnoise.eu/full_515664_downloads.svg)](https://www.curseforge.com/minecraft/modpacks/ultimate-progression)

 Ultimate Progression is a 1.16.5 Modpack that focuses on progression and automation.
 Ultimate Progression is mixed with Tech and Magic.
 Many of the recipes have been changed to make it very challenging.
 Also, the modpack cotains over 300 mods and 2000 quests.
-Can you reach the end of the modpack and obatin the creative crate?
+Can you reach the end of the modpack and obtain the creative crate?

-This Modpack also exsist as a Skyblock Version.
+This Modpack also exsists as a Skyblock Version.
 For That go to <a href="https://www.curseforge.com/minecraft/modpacks/ultimate-progression-sky">Ultimate Progression: Sky</a>

 Requirements: at least 6 GB of Allocated Ram (recommended are 8-10 GB), a decent CPU